Murray State University: Residential colleges

 As of fall 2012, Murray State had 2,831 students living on campus.
-Murray State was the first public university in the United States to adopt a successful campus-wide residential college program.
+Murray State has said that it was the first public university in the United States to adopt a successful campus-wide residential college program.
 The residential college structure, which took form on the campus in 1996, is based on similar, but much more established programs at the Universities of Oxford and Cambridge in the United Kingdom as well as Yale University, Harvard College and Princeton University in the United States.